palantir/conjure/readme.md

-Given what we have since learned about the disadvantages of JAX-RS and the advantages of alternative RPC mechanisms (e.g., gRPC), one may be inclined to consider this a historic mistake, at least for backend RPC; on the other hand, it has allowed us to make swift progress on frontends and it has opened the door for simple service composition, in particular for non-Elements and non-Java projects such as Foundry Mobile.
+Given what we have since learned about the disadvantages of JAX-RS and the advantages of alternative RPC mechanisms (e.g., gRPC), one may be inclined to consider this a historic mistake, at least for backend RPC; on the other hand, it has allowed us to make swift progress on frontends and it has opened the door for simple service composition, in particular for non-Foundry and non-Java projects such as Foundry Mobile.
 Either way, it is the status quo.
 Since major API breaks are currently a deal-breaker, we are effectively presented with two choices: either continue to specify APIs in a Java-centric way via JAX-RS, or retrofit an IDL to our particular interpretation of the JAX-RS wire format.
 Conjure is an experiment towards the latter choice and has the following advantages: